Taal Volcano

 Taal Volcano has had several violent eruptions in the past, causing deaths on the island and the populated areas surrounding the lake, with an overall death toll of about 6,000.
 Because of its proximity to populated areas and its eruptive history, the volcano was designated a Decade Volcano, worthy of close study to prevent future natural disasters.
-All volcanoes in the Philippines are part of the Ring of Fire.
+The site was declared National Geological Monument in 1998 and a national park in 2018.

 Etymology

-Taal Volcano was known as Bombou or Bombon in the 1800s.
+Taal Volcano was known as Pulo, Bombou or Bombon in the 1800s.

 The municipality of Taal and the Taa-lan River (now known as Pansipit River) were named after the Taa-lan tree, which grows along the river.
 The tree also grew along the shore of Bombon Lake (now known as Taal Lake).
 The Taa-lan River was a narrow channel that connects the present-day Taal Lake and Balayan Bay to each other.

 Taal is a Tagalog word in the Batangueño dialect that means true, genuine, and pure.